yixinelainechen/yixinelainechen.github.io/README.md

 <table border="0">
  <tr>
-    <td>I am a PhD Candidate in Economics at UC Santa Barbara.
-My research interests are in labor
+    <td>I am a PhD candidate in the Department of Economics at the University of California, Santa Barbara.
+My research interests are applied econometrics, labor economics, public economics, and applied microeconomics.
+My expertise is to use econometric methods to analyze large data sets and study economic questions. <br>
-economics and applied microeconomics.
-My work uses causal inference approaches to study policy-related questions in these fields.
-Issues include how female officers affect reports of domestic violence, how college basketball game days affect local sexual assault reports, and how health policies affect children’s nutrition levels.<br>
     I am on the 2023-2024 job market.<br>
     Contact: <b>yixinchen@ucsb.edu</b>.</td>
     <td><img alt="an image of me" src="assets/images/headshot2.jpg" width="auto" height="auto" max-width="50vh"></td>